-Lastly, we are grateful for the assistance of Maggie Stewart Adams and Janet Lindenmuth at Widener University Delaware Law School for research and map-making, and Ram Telluri (Delaware Law '17), especially for assistance with the raw materials that resulted in the Companion Reference Guide to this handbook, which compiles cases, constitutions and other relevant materials, and the associated infographic of countries showing various relevant constitutional innovations.
+Lastly, we are grateful for the assistance of Maggie Stewart Adams and Janet Lindenmuth at Widener University Delaware Law School for research and map-making, and to Patricia A. Burns for all manner of support and assistance.
+For the second edition of the Companion, we are also grateful to Ram Telluri (Delaware Law '17), especially for assistance with the raw materials.
 We have for the sake of readability omitted internal references, footnotes and endnotes.
-The reader can find these and much more in May & Daly, Global Environmental Constitutionalism (Cambridge 2015), and in the bibliography, which is found in the Companion.
+The reader can find these and much more in May & Daly, Global Environmental Constitutionalism (Cambridge 2015), and in the bibliography, which is found in the Compendium.